nathanwelsh8/spatula/README.md

 ## Visit our deployed project
 [Spatula](https://nathanwelsh8.pythonanywhere.com)

-## Migrating
-Whilst migrating a "No such table" error is raised, this error was found during final testing of the site.
-The error was raised by line 109 in the views.py file of spatulaSearchAPI.
-Comment this line when running the migration and population_script.
-Uncomment when running the server.

 ## sources
 The following sources have been used to help piece this web app together
 - [tangowithdjango](https://www.tangowithdjango.com/book17/)